RevoU-FSSE-2/Week-21-defficharlina/README.md

 # Twitter-like API using Flask
-This project build a verdion of Twitter-like API using Flask includes of registration, posting tweets, following/unfollowing users, and retrieving user profiles.
+This project build a version of Twitter-like API using Flask includes of registration, posting tweets, following/unfollowing users, and retrieving user profiles.

 ## Flask
 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.